a10networks/a10-octavia/README.md

 alembic upgrade head
 ```

-if older migrations not found, trucate `alembic_migrations` table from ocatvia database and re-run the above command.
+if older migrations not found, truncate `alembic_migrations` table from octavia database and re-run the above command.

-## STEP6: Allow security group to access vThunder AXAPIs port
+## STEP 6: Update security group to access vThunder AXAPIs port

-Update security group `lb-mgmt-sec-grp` (ID of security group provided in a10-octavia.conf) and allow `TCP PORT 80`, `TCP PORT 443` and `Custom UDP PORT 5550` ingress traffic to allow AXAPI communication with vThunder instances.
-Also update security group `lb-health-mgr-sec-grp` to allow `UDP PORT5550` ingress traffic to allow UDP packets from vThunder instances.
+Update security group `lb-mgmt-sec-grp` (or custom security group configured in a10-octavia.conf file) and allow `TCP PORT 80` and `TCP PORT 443` ingress traffic to allow AXAPI communication with vThunder instances.
+Also update security group `lb-health-mgr-sec-grp` to allow `UDP PORT 5550` ingress traffic to allow UDP packets from vThunder instances.

-## STEP7: Restart Related Octavia Services
+## STEP 7: Restart Related Octavia Services
-### For devstack development environment
+#### For devstack development environment
 `sudo systemctl restart devstack@o-api.service devstack@o-cw.service devstack@o-hk.service devstack@o-hm.service`

-### For other environments
+#### For other environments
 Use `systemctl` or similar function to restart Octavia controller and health services.

-## STEP 8: [FOR ROCKY AND STEIN RELEASE] Create octavia service worker
+## STEP 8: [FOR ROCKY AND STEIN RELEASE] Create a10-octavia services
-From a10-octavia/a10_octavia/install folder run `install_service.sh` file.
+From a10-octavia/a10_octavia/install folder run `install_service.sh` script.

 ```shell
 chmod +X install_service.sh
 ./install_service.sh